aasmal97/RenderSecretsSync/README.md

   Render API key, which we will use to make requests to Render

 - `RENDER_SERVICE_NAME`: `string` _(required)_
-  Render service name, that identifies the service we will target, to update secrets on.
-This must be unique!
-If you have more than one service that shares the same name, the change will occur on the first one found.
+  Render service name, that identifies the service/s we will target, to update secrets on.
+This must be unique if you want to target ONE service!
+If you have more than one service that shares the same name, the changes will occur on ALL of them.

 - `DELETE_ALL_NOT_IN_ENV`: `boolean` _(optional)_
   Delete all secrets not found in the .env file.